Eyelid Surgery(Blepharoplasty)

 Are you a candidate for Blepharoplasty?

-You are a surgical candidate if you are healthy and not suffering from any chronic or life threatening disease conditions and are a current non-smoker.
-Risks increase for people with diabetes, dry eyes, glaucoma, high blood pressure, thyroid problems, heart and vascular diseases.
+Risks increase for people with diabetes, dry eyes, glaucoma, high blood pressure, thyroid problems, and heart and vascular diseases.

 What can you expect during surgery?

-During the procedure, you will be administered either local anaesthesia or a sedation as felt appropriate by your doctor.
-The incision on the upper eyelid is made such that after the procedure the scars are hidden in the natural creases of the upper eyelid or infra eyebrow.
-The fat and the extra skin is removed, the incisions are closed with fine sutures.
-For lower eyelids, the incision is either made just below the lower lash line or inside the lower eyelid.
-The excessive skin and fat will be removed or redistributed as required, dependant on different individuals.
+The fat and extra skin are removed, and the incisions are closed with fine sutures.
+For lower eyelid blepharoplasty, the incision is either made just below the lower lash line or inside the lower eyelid.
+The excessive skin and fat will be removed or redistributed as required, depending on the different individuals.
 The incisions are closed with fine sutures.
-But internal eyelid incision are most time not required sutures close.
+But internal eyelid incision is most of the time not needed, and sutures are closed.

 What happens during the postoperative period?